 Describe how you support your community:

-As a National Guard Mentor for Military Spouse Advocacy Network, I have been able to network with National Guard Spouses across the nation.
-I am able to reach our geographically seperated members of our unit by creating private and secure social media accounts to develop positive communication and relay vital information on policy change for Military Families.
-During Unit and Wing Events I provide useful information for families that they may have not known existed.
-Through active listening, I have been able to identify specific needs for new and transisioning Military Spouses.
-By sharing my unique Military Spouse story at community events I have been able to raise awareness to the struggles that we experience.
-My efforts have been highlighted several times with the local media outlets as well as within the school districts.
+Being a Military Family Advisory Network Advisory Board member for 2021-2023 provides me the opportunity to raise awareness of the challenges on the national stage.
+I have established collaborations with fellow spouses to ensure critical issues are being heard in Washington.
+As a National Guard Mentor for Military Spouse Advocacy Network, I’ve networked with fellow Guard Spouses across the nation and reached geographically separated members by creating private and secure social media accounts to develop positive communication and relay vital information on policy change for Military Families.
+During Unit and Wing Events I’m engaged in providing critical information to families that they may have not known existed.
+By sharing my unique Military Spouse story at community events I have raised awareness to the challenges and proactively created dialog leading to positive outcomes for our families within in their communities.

 What do you hope to accomplish with the AFI Military Spouse of the Year®

-I will work with national, state and local military and civilian officials to help bridge the gap on critical concerns that are leaving National Guard families feeling isolated.
-Through persistent involvement and presence, I will continue to expand my network of influence and capitalize on opportunities to share the real life stories and struggles of our Military Families.
-The Military Family story especially that of a National Guardsman is one rarely told, acknowledged or appreciated.
-It is equally critical in order to assist our Soldier, Sailor, Airman, Marine, Coast Guard family members we serve alongside.
-Through spreading our story and fighting for access to programs we so are desparately in need of I am determined to make a difference.
+My hope is to have the AFI Military Spouse of the Year title continue to inspire and evoke positive and meaningful change.
+I will remain committed to my ongoing work with national, state and local military and civilian officials to help bridge the gap on critical concerns that are causing National Guard families to feel isolated.
+Through persistent involvement and presence, I will continue to expand my network and be inspired by the opportunities to share the real life stories and challenges of our Military Families.
+The Military Family story, especially that of a National Guard is one rarely told or understood.
+I believe this is the perfect time to raise awareness and show what our National Guard military spouses have to offer to communities.